RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Ignore opinionated people without achievements

-Self-explanatory.

-### Pay attention to those who change a lot since you last saw them.

-They are the ones who are learning.

-### Rich kids are usually dumb kids unless they’ve imposed hardships on themselves.

-If someone is privileged and they haven't achieved or experienced much: avoid them like the plague.
-They have had the weakest learning environment out of anyone.
+Their bookshelf is full, but their trophy cabinet is empty.

 ### The ones who talk a big game are usually the ones who have big breakdowns when they fail

 Because they are so protective of their social identity that they can't handle it when they are found out.

+### Avoid rich kids with shallow experiences

+If someone is privileged and they haven't achieved or experienced much: avoid.
+They have had the weakest learning environment out of anyone.

+### Pay attention to people who've change a lot since you last saw them.

+They're the ones who are learning.